manasa321/BigData/my_projects.md

      Given jio Cinema data, exploded the data in a json column into multiple columns using UDFs in spark, and created table on top of it and extracted the list of top 3 actors, top 3 directors using rank in sql

 3. Usecase 3:
-     Read data from kafka topic using spark streaming and processed the data and stored it to csv file.
+     Read data from kafka topic using spark as key-value pairs, extracted the values in json format and splitted into columns and stored into hdfs location.